-In last week’s post we talked about Establishing a Space for Student-Initiated Creation.
-This week we are reflecting on intentional approaches to support social-emotional processes for young learners.
+In our previous post we talked about Establishing a Space for Student-Initiated Creation.
+In this post we are reflecting on intentional approaches to support social-emotional processes for young learners.
 Whether working in a full classroom setting, hybrid, or remote learning model, offering consistent conversations and developing vocabulary surrounding feelings and emotions is critical.
 When we value emotional well-being as the foundation of our learning, we create healthy habits for ourselves and our students that support collaboration, understanding, and safe exploration of new ideas and concepts.

 Access this message and its content at innovatingplay.world/bm7